 Bourbon Gin Chronicles: Castle & Key Distillery

 This is a location not to be missed.
-Personally, I’m more of a gin fan.
+Personally, I’m more of a gin fan than bourbon.
 And while this distillery is technically not (at this time) part of the KY Bourbon trail, it is absolutely worth your time to visit.
 They’ve recently started releasing a line of bourbons.
 At the time of our first visit and tour (August 2022), we procured their small batch Restoration Rye Whiskey.

 To start, their spirits are bottled at a proof point higher than 100+ (50%ABV) so that, when their spirits are added to a cocktail mix, the product retains its flavor and strength.
 This distillery is most well known for its small batch products.